iana-org/dnssec-keytools/docs/algorithms.md

 `src/kskm/common/public_key.py`:

 The abstract base class `KSKM_PublicKey` resides here.
 This is where all verifying of signatures is performed.
 Signing is always done using PKCS#11, and is handled by special classes.

-`src/kskm/common/dsa_utils.py`:

-We support parsing DSA signature policies since they can be found in the historic archive of old KSRs.
-DSA is not supported besides this.

 `src/kskm/common/ecdsa_utils.py`: